streambased-io/streambased-demos/RAGworkshop/README.md

 This approach provides a clear and structured way to think about Kafka topics and their data, making it easier to reason about and work with the information.

 **Step 1: Discover the data set**

+In this chapter we are going to use apache superset that is provided by our docker here is a detailed tutorial video on how to set up apache superset [Link](https://www.streambased.io/tutorial-guides/connecting-ask-superset)

 The data set we are working with is a publicly available set of captions from trending Youtube videos.
 It is made available via the open Streambased RDx realtime data marketplace at rdx.streambased.cloud.